oroinc/documentation/user/back-office/system/workflows/steps-transitions.rst

 Configure Workflow Steps, Transitions, and Attributes in the Back-Office
 ------------------------------------------------------------------------

-..
-TODO Fix transitions if necessary (may it launch on schedule or on event?) ..
-Yes, it can, the information about it is in the dev guide.

 Each process or action applied to a record is called a workflow transition.
 On the interface, transitions are usually initiated when a user clicks the corresponding button or icon.
 There are two types of transitions:

 -	Transitions that take a user from one state to another and connect to each step in the workflow.